IsacPasianotto/Parallel-Programming-HPC/jacobi-one-side/README.md

 ### 3.1.1  12,000 x 12,000 grid

-The result seems to be inverted in this case.
-The `MPI_Get` function is slightly faster than the `MPI_Put` function in the `1 MPI_Win` case, while the opposite is true in the `2 MPI_Win` case.
-However, the difference is very small and probably the noise is bigger than the difference between the two functions, so it is not possible to say which is the best.
+The result seems to be confirmed only for small number of nodes.
+Scaling up the number of used nodes leads to results in which `MPI_Get` and `MPI_Put`  seems to be almost equivalent.

 <img src="./images/getvsput-1win-12k.png" style="width: 500px; margin-left: auto; margin-right: auto; display: block;">
 <figcaption>Figure 1: Get vs Put comparison for a 12,000 x 12,000 grid using 1 MPI_Win.</figcaption>